 Since the LCHF diet also consisted of 1750 calories, it was not a calorie restriction that caused blood sugar levels to drop (Nuttall et al. 201511).

-According to this, with the right diet, which has nothing to do with calorie requirements, one can reduce blood sugar levels sustainably.
+According to this, one can sustainably reduce blood sugar levels with the proper diet, which has nothing to do with calorie requirements.

 Nevertheless, fasting is still somewhat more effective.
-If a zero-carb approach does not bring the desired effect, one cannot become even more carbohydrate-free or more ketogenic.
+If a zero-carb approach does not achieve the desired effect, one cannot become even more carbohydrate-free or ketogenic.

-Since the world record in fasting is 382 days, there is plenty of room (Stewart et al. 197312).
+Since the world record for fasting is 382 days, there is plenty of room (Stewart et al. 197312).

-Furthermore, blood sugar is more stable when fasting than when eating a standard western diet since the liver produces glucose from fat and protein (gluconeogenesis).
-Also, without an initial blood sugar spike, there cannot be a blood sugar crash.
+Furthermore, blood sugar is more stable when fasting than on a standard western diet since the liver produces glucose from fat and protein (gluconeogenesis).
+Also, there cannot be a blood sugar crash without an initial blood sugar spike.

-Type 2 diabetes and its pre-existing disease insulin resistance characterize too much sugar and too much insulin (hyperinsulinemia) in the body.
+Type 2 diabetes and its pre-existing disease, insulin resistance characterized by too much sugar and too much insulin (hyperinsulinemia) in the body.

-Therefore, it is essential to cut down the intake of refined carbohydrates and sugar in the diet.
+Therefore, reducing the intake of refined carbohydrates and sugar in the diet is essential.

 Accordingly, low-carb and intermittent fasting fulfill this essential point by minimizing carbohydrates.